Snake plants are very hardy, low-maintenance houseplants.

 How to Deal with Incorrectly Applying Fertilizer or Too Much Fertilizer

-I recommend that you remove excess fertilizer by rinsing out the potting mix with plenty of water.
+I recommend removing excess fertilizer by rinsing out the potting mix with plenty of water.

 Wait until the soil is dry and not mushy, then repot the plant.

-It is ideal to utilize a fertilizer that is made for houseplants and one that is both all-purpose and organic.
+It is ideal to utilize a fertilizer made for houseplants and one that is both all-purpose and organic.

 You should also make sure that you do not apply fertilizer to your snake plant too frequently.